 Become a diplomat.
 Represent your country’s position.
 Find new solutions to the world’s most complex problems.
-By participating in a simulation, students develop leadership skills while having fun and making new friends.

 Model UN is a world-renowned program in which students role-play delegates representing member states of the United Nations.
 This is done through a simulation of UN committees and agencies, such as the Security Council or Human Rights Council debating current, relevant international topics.
 While participating in Model UN, students gain a multitude of 21st Century skills, that are not often practiced in a traditional classroom setting – public speaking, negotiation, and advanced critical thinking skills.